Spiders (System of a Down song)

 "Spiders" is a song by the American heavy metal band System of a Down released as the second single from their self-titled debut album.
+It peaked at 38 on the Alternative Airplay chart and 25 on the Billboard Mainstream Rock chart.

-The song was on the soundtrack for the movie Scream 3 and was even briefly featured in the film itself.
+The song was on the soundtrack for the movie Scream 3 and was briefly featured in the film itself.
 It was also used in the video game Rock Band 4.

 Music

 "Spiders", like many of System of a Down's songs, is written in the key of C minor.
 The song relies heavily on the Cm, B♭, and E♭ chords, as well as Fm, Gm, A♭, B, and D♭.
 "Spiders" uses 4/4 time at a slow tempo, and employs drum-rolls and syncopation in the verses.
 The music can be described as haunting, ominous, dark, frightening, and depressing with its dark melody and echoing vocal overdubs.
 Serj Tankian's vocals, while low and melodic in the verses, become more energetic and dissonant in the refrains.
 The song's minor-key intro serves as a musical motif for the rest of the song; it repeats throughout the song in its normal and raised third forms.
 After the second refrain, Daron Malakian delivers a solo bridge that creates harmonic tension with its B and D♭ (non-key) chords.
 The song ends with a soft vocal version of the intro motif.